TravelPay Webpay Terms & Conditions

-You may terminate this agreement at any time 1 year after the Commencement Date by giving us 6 months’ written notice of your intention to terminate.
+Subject to clause 5.4, you may terminate this agreement at any time following 1 year after the Commencement Date by giving us 6 months’ written notice of your intention to terminate after this date.

 Either you or we (the Non-Defaulting Party) may terminate this agreement by giving notice to the other (the Defaulting Party) in the following circumstances:

 - if the Defaulting Party fails to make any payment due under this agreement when due and that failure continues for a period of 5 days from the date of receipt of a notice requiring the Defaulting Party to remedy such failure;